-- multiple bounce/buzz (symphonic style) rolls from softest to loudest to softest - double stroke (rudiment style) rolls from softest to loudest to softest - o Timpani - Play 15 seconds of single stroke rolls (fp crescendo) each on both high (23") timpani and on low (32") timpani.
-The low drum should have a slower roll speed and the higher drum should have a faster roll speed to maximize the resonance of each drum. - If auditioning on timpani, you must also play 15 seconds of each of the following rudiments on a snare drum: - o flams with alternating hands from slow to fast to slow - o single paradiddles with alternating hands - o double paradiddles with alternating hands - o multiple bounce/buzz (symphonic style) rolls from softest to loudest to softest.
+- Play 15 seconds of single stroke rolls (fp crescendo) each on both high (23") timpani and on low (32") timpani.
+The low drum should have a slower roll speed and the higher drum should have a faster roll speed to maximize the resonance of each drum. - If auditioning on timpani, you must also play 15 seconds of each of the following rudiments on a snare drum: - o flams with alternating hands from slow to fast to slow

+- o single paradiddles with alternating hands - o double paradiddles with alternating hands - multiple bounce/buzz (symphonic style) rolls from softest to loudest to softest.

-o Drum Set
+Drum Set